 interviewer is worried about my “big personality” by Alison Green on June 28, 2012 A reader writes: I have a perplexing situation I’m hoping you can assist with.
 I am still in the beginning of my career in a media agency-related field.
 I am in the final stages of the interview process at a boutique-sized agency and couldn’t be more excited.
 Note that a former boss of mine (who has been a great mentor to me) now works at this same company and has given me a glowing recommendation.
 It has been a month since the last interview, background check, and reference request, and I haven’t heard a thing.
 When I reached out to my former boss to see if he had timeline updates, he replied that the hiring manager thought I was an excellent fit, but was somewhat concerned that I had too much personality for his conservative demeanor.
 The former boss thought it would be a good idea for me to reach out to the hiring manager and set up an informal meeting so we could further see if our work personalities would be a good match.
 As for my personality, I conduct myself in a friendly professional manner, but certainly am not afraid to laugh at jokes and otherwise be an outgoing person.
 Until now, though, it has never impacted my professional career (which included working with top name clients and vendors).
 There are two areas in which I’m seeking advice.
 First, if the hiring manager is intimidated/concerned about my “big” personality, how do I let him know that I am professional and can adapt to this personality and management style?
 Secondly, would it be poor form to follow my former boss’ advice and call him for a follow-up?
 He has never steered me wrong in the past, but with the concern about my outgoing behavior I’m afraid the hiring manager might see this as me trying to take control of the situation and would definitely not want to hire me.
 I know as a rule you advise that the applicant should consider the same areas as the company would that could cause issues later down the line, but due to the economy I have been working a retail job for a year and have unsuccessfully been able to get anywhere near another job that is half as good as this one.
 I really want/need this job to get my media career back on track.
 “I’m concerned about her big personality” is code for “I’m concerned she’ll annoy me and I won’t like working with her.”
 And that might not be anything you can change — some people just don’t mesh.
 While I’m sure your former boss meant well by suggesting that you call the hiring manager and ask to meet informally, I don’t think it’s a well-thought-out idea.
 At this stage, it’s really up to the hiring manager to initiate another meeting, and I agree with you that if she already has concerns about you being overly outgoing, it’s likely to come across as pushy and further reinforce her impression.
 Ideally, your former boss would encourage the hiring manager to set this meeting up, not you.
 Can you reach back out to him and say, “You know, I’m concerned about coming across as pushy or presumptuous, especially in light of those concerns.
 I wonder if you’d be willing to suggest it to her, rather than it coming from me?”
 I would also ask your former boss about how he thinks you and the hiring manager are likely to get along, and if he thinks your personalities can work together well, because that’s not the kind of thing you should overlook just to get a job.
 As much as you want this position, you don’t want it if you’re going to be working with a boss who doesn’t like you.
 That’s a recipe for being miserable … for not getting the kind of projects, guidance, feedback, raises, and promotions that you want … or even for losing the job down the road (thus potentially making your re-entry into this industry harder than it is now).
 You can read an update to this post here.
-You may also like:my job interview went great -- why haven't I heard back?my boss found out I'm job-huntingcan I wear a baby during a video interview? { 95 comments }
+You may also like:my job interview went great -- why haven't I heard back?manager says I have to come in despite a doctor's note, boss interrupted me in the bathroom, and moremy boss found out I'm job-hunting { 95 comments }

 Malissa* June 28, 2012 at 10:57 am What I read into this is that you really can’t unring the big personality bell.
 If you think you must contact this guy, send a very low-key email.
 Something along the lines of “I was wondering if there was any news on the position or if you needed anything else from me?”
 Basically leave it open ended and not demanding at all.
 Also after listening to the “Big personality” in my office argue on the phone with her husband for the last 15 minutes, I understand the manager’s concerns.